Describing the Wave Function Collapse Process with a State-dependent Hamiltonian: Wave function collapse and continuous quantum measurement.

-\textit{Wave function collapse and continuous quantum measurement.}---While the projective measurement is usually treated for convenience to be happened instantaneously, it is reasonable to expect that actual physical processes always take some finite time to complete \cite{minev2019catch, mandelstam1945uncertainty, margolus1998maximum, deffner2013energy}.
+While the projective measurement is usually treated for convenience to be happened instantaneously, it is reasonable to expect that actual physical processes always take some finite time to complete \cite{minev2019catch, mandelstam1945uncertainty, margolus1998maximum, deffner2013energy}.
 If we continuously measure a quantum object such that the density matrix $\hat{\rho}(t)$ of the object change gradually rather than all in a sudden, then this constitutes a continuous quantum measurement \cite{caves1987quantum, diosi1988continuous, brun2002simple, korotkov1999continuous, jacobs2006straightforward, chantasri2013action}.
 This process, when written in the infinitesimal form, can be described by some measurement operator $\hat{\mathcal{M}}_{\delta t}$ such that the density matrix $\hat{\rho}(t)$ at later time $t+\delta t$ changes to

 where $\hat{H}_s(t)$ denotes the Hamiltonian of the system, $\hat{\mathcal{U}}_{\delta t}$ denotes the total evolution contributed by both $\hat{H}_s(t)$ and the measurement effect, and $\operatorname{Tr}{[\hat{\mathcal{U}}_{\delta t} \hat{\rho}(t) \hat{\mathcal{U}}_{\delta t}^{\dagger}}]$ serves as a normalization factor.
 Now if we consider the limit where the continuous quantum measurement disturbs the system strongly and happens extremely fast, then the whole process essentially becomes the projective measurement \cite{caves1987quantum} and can therefore be regarded as the continuous collapse of the wave function.
 In this extreme case, the effect from the measurement dominates such that we can take $\hat{H}_s(t) \approx 0,$ which will be assumed to be the case for the rest of the paper.
 Eq.~(\ref{eq1}) can thereby be rewritten as $\hat{\rho}(t+\delta t)=\frac{\hat{\mathcal{M}}_{\delta t} \hat{\rho}(t) \hat{\mathcal{M}}_{\delta t}^{\dagger}}{\operatorname{Tr}{[\hat{\mathcal{M}}_{\delta t} \hat{\rho}(t) \hat{\mathcal{M}}_{\delta t}^{\dagger}]}}$.
 For a given $\mathcal{\hat{M}}_{\delta t}$, we can then calculate the evolution of $\hat{\rho}(t)$ and record its evolution history as quantum trajectories \cite{Carmichael1993, wiseman1996quantum, brun2002simple, Bassi_2005, daley2014quantum}.